 Funding guidelines for all applications

 Embark on a project that is short, medium or long term but it must start within 6 months of the contract with us.
-End dates will normally be within one calendar year of the start date but can be negotiated with the Project Manager
+End dates will normally be within one calendar year of the start date but can be negotiated with FEAST.

-Apply for the Arts Council England’s Grants for the Arts as well as FEAST.
+Apply for the Arts Council England’s National Lottery Project Grants as well as FEAST.